Frequently Asked Questions

 Does a massage have to hurt to be effective?

 It's a myth that massage has to hurt to be effective.
 Some of the most effective types of massage therapy are gentle and do not involve deep pressure or pain.
 For example lymphatic drainage focuses on the the lymphatic system.
 Gentle, slow and concise strokes are used to drain the lymphatic channels.
-Too much pressure will temporarily "smash" the lymph nods down canceling out the purpose of the drainage.
+Too much pressure will temporarily "smash" the lymph nodes down canceling out the purpose of the drainage.

 Too much pressure can cause stress to muscles and they can become tense.
 Communication is essential to a massage.
 The therapist should also be paying attention to breathing patterns, slight movement and occasionally ask if pressure is fine.